 Spies need to be smart.
-For a spy to gather valuable intelligence (information that is useful), he or she has to be intelligent, too!
+For spies to gather valuable intelligence, they have to be intelligent, too!
 Spies often speak several languages and must be able to memorize lots of information important to the completion of a successful mission.

 Spies also must be creative and able to adapt to situations that change quickly.
 When faced with a unique problem, spies must make good decisions under pressure.
 Part of being prepared for anything includes making sure you have the right gadgets with you on every mission.